The Riddle of

 I have also found a longer essay dealing with all of these things here.

-As with everything that Herman Melville wrote,
+As with everything that Herman Melville wrote, this book

-attributing deep meanings to the most trivial details.
+meanings to the most trivial details.
 As far as I can see, academics are

 limited by two defining facts:

 Therefore the only conclusion can be that, contrary to the thoughts of a

 simple-minded reader such as me, this book is a subtle, obvious,

-satire on the evils which such people as Amasa Delano visited upon
+satire on the evils which such people as Amasa Delano visited upon the

 - Slavery is obviously evil, and